bposzewiecka/PhaseDancerSimulator/README.md

 Symbolic links to reference genomes can be also used.
 Fasta file or symbolic link to it should have a *.fa* extension.

-The following command can be executed to download hg38 build of the human genome.
+The following command can be executed to download hg38 human genome build.

 ```
 mkdir -p data/refs